Seneliux/Ubuntu-server-bios-btrfs-luks-remote-unlock-other_server_software/README.md

 This is not finished!
 Server can be installed and works fine.
 Not finished LEMP, databases and other server software.
-Minecraft working :)
+Minecraft working :) But info is enough to install all ;) Someday I will finish here.
+Promise :)

 # Ubuntu-server-bios-btrfs-luks-remote-unlock
 Ubuntu encrypted server,  BTRFS file system, BIOS firmware, luks 2 encryption.